pantemon/super-basson/README.md

 Is it more clear when errors are separated from events?
 Or it is more clear when they follow each other i.e., there are an event and possible errors related to it?

+If an unknown request sent to `Services @WebSocketServer`, tell the client

 #### Should be a part of REST API
 ```
 // onlyRole(PLAYER) can request sessions for themselves